Light Grey Celtic® Sea Salt Brined Turkey

-- Note: if you have a big turkey and need more brine than this, use 1 cup Celtic Sea Salt® for every gallon of water.
+- Note: if you have a big turkey and need more brine than this, use 1 cup of Celtic Kosher Sea Salt® for every gallon of water.

 - Remove the neck, giblets, and liver from the cavity of the turkey and reserve for the gravy.

 - Rinse the turkey inside and out under cold running water.

 - Soak the turkey in the brine, covered and refrigerated, for at least 4 hours and up to 24 hours.

 - Preheat the oven to 325 degrees F.

 - Remove the turkey from the brine and rinse well under cold running water.